netdata/netdata/collectors/plugins.d/README.md

 ```

 The user interface presents the message to users, even when the response is successful (HTTP code 200).

+When responding to additions and updates, Netdata uses the following success response codes to derive additional information:

+- `200`, responding with 200, means the configuration has been accepted and it is running.
+- `202`, responding with 202, means the configuration has been accepted but it is not yet running.
+A subsequent `status` action will update it.
+- `299`, responding with 299, means the configuration has been accepted but a restart is required to apply it.

 ## Data collection